 We have zero tolerance to slavery and human trafficking.
 We expect all those in our supply chain to comply with our values in this respect and to ensure full compliance with all relevant legal requirements, including labour practices and standards and the prevention of bribery and corruption.

 We require key suppliers to complete a risk assessment questionnaire that specifically addresses the risks of slavery and human trafficking and includes information requests about the due diligence mechanisms our suppliers have in place.
 The risk assessment process is undertaken each year and any subsequent action plans are reviewed on an ongoing basis.

 The latest submissions of these assessments have indicated no major areas of concern, but we retain a close and ongoing focus on the following areas:

 - The Group procures food and drink products and a limited number of branded products including uniforms and merchandising from a small portfolio of suppliers.
 We recognise that production and manufacturing processes can carry a greater risk of poor recruitment and labour practices, especially in developing countries.

 - A limited number of our support services such as security and cleaning are subcontracted and can be filled by a high proportion of migrant workers, making them potentially higher risk in relation to slavery and human trafficking.

 - Through the course of our refurbishment and new centres openings we contract construction activities and we recognise that roles in this industry can have a higher risk of poor labour conditions and visibility of these can be limited if the workforce is not directly employed by the Group.

 Our operations and team training

-All of our 58 UK based centres are owned and operated by Hollywood Bowl Group which ensures that our rigorous employment processes are implemented fully.
+All of our centres are UK based, leased and operated by The Original Bowling Company (a subsidiary 100% owned by Hollywood Bowl Group) which ensures that our rigorous employment processes are implemented fully.

 Stephen Burns, Chief Executive Officer